 IABM Names Top 10 Finalists for the 2013 IABM Awards for Design and Innovation

-GLOUCESTERSHIRE, ENGLAND — The International Association of Broadcasting Manufacturers announced the top 10 finalists for the 2013 IABM Design and Innovation Awards.
-Five of these products will receive an IABM Award for Design and Innovation, and the top pick will be recognized and honored with the prestigious IABM Peter Wayne Award for Design and Innovation at the IABM’s awards reception on Saturday, Sept.
+GLOUCESTERSHIRE, U.K. -- Aug.
+28, 2013 -- The IABM (International Association of Broadcasting Manufacturers) today announced the top 10 finalists for the 2013 IABM Design and Innovation Awards.
+Five of these products will receive an IABM Award for Design and Innovation, and the top pick will be recognized and honored with the prestigious IABM Peter Wayne Award for Design and Innovation at the IABM's awards reception on Saturday, Sept.
 14, following the close of the IBC2013 show.

-The finalists for the 2013 IABM Award for Design and Innovation are:
+The finalists for the 2013 IABM Award for Design and Innovation are (shown in alphabetical order):

 Axon: Axon Neuron